APickledWalrus/ENGCMP0600-programming-manual/pages/example.md

 ```

 # Stats
+Statistics may be shown in image, graph, chart, bullet-point, or text form.
 How many people use this language?
 Is it well liked/popular?
 What's significant about it?

 # Sources
 Please cite any sources used for the page's content.